aleflabo/Scraping-Immobiliare.it/README.md

 1. __`Homework_4.ipynb`__:
 	> This script provides the code of our analisys.
 It is possible that some plots are not clearly viewed, so to visualize them correctly the notebook is also shown [here](https://nbviewer.jupyter.org/github/aleflabo/ADM-HW_10/blob/master/Homework_3.ipynb).
 2. __`functions_def.py`__:
-	> This file contains all the functions used during our work.
+	> This file contains all the functions and classes used during our work.
 3. __`data.csv`__:
-	> This file contains all the informations of the annoucements taken from Immobiliare.it
+	> This file contains all the informations of the annoucements taken from Immobiliare.it.
+4. __`KMeans_map_reduce.py`__:
+	> This file contains the Class of the KMeans algorithm implemented with map-reduce.